-The c.£50 million transformation will enable us to remodel and upgrade Bristol Beacon, making it one of the most comprehensive and attractive facilities in the UK.
+The landmark transformation will enable us to remodel and upgrade Bristol Beacon, making it one of the most comprehensive and attractive facilities in the UK.
 You can see the details of what exactly that will look like in our What we are Building section.

 Bristol Beacon is home to Bristol Plays Music – the music education hub in Bristol.
 The transformation programme will not only see the physical redevelopment of the venue, it will also enable Bristol Plays Music to transform its current offering and develop a focused education programme that improves accessibility and diversity in music education.